Nothing Without Us: HIV and Social Justice

 Building Your HIV Tool Box for Women Living With HIV

-Krista Martel, Executive Director, and Tiommi Luckett, Communications Coordinator, The Well Project
+Krista Martel, Executive Director, The Well Project

 This session will highlight The Well Project’s resources, including a library of 110+ fact sheets, slide sets, and webinars, and describe how they can be used to build leadership skills among women living with HIV.
 This session will provide insights into how these resources --and others--can help build personal HIV knowledge across a wide range of medical and cultural subjects, including prevention, treatment, self-care, mental health, and other women’s health issues.
 We will then lead a discussion about how these resources can also help women living with HIV expand their skills to educate and advocate for others, providing insights into different levels of advocacy and how to engage in self care during those efforts.
 As part of the discussion about broader advocacy efforts, we will describe how women living with HIV can leverage social media to increase their advocacy and community building and the role that existing resources can play in those efforts.